-The Department of Business Administration offers the TAP curriculum in an accelerated format.
-The Bachelor of Business Administration degree completion program includes a 63 credit hour major.
-The curriculum will include 6 hours in a student-selected concentration in Finance, Marketing or Management.
+The Department of Business Administration the TAP curriculum in an accelerated format.
+The Bachelor of Business Administration degree completion program includes a 57 credit hour major.
+Students can add 6 hours in a student-selected concentration in Finance, Marketing or Management.

 ACC210 Survey of Accounting (4)